Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Results

-Finally, we address the most challenging application: predicting the enthalpy of vaporisation $\Delta H_{\text {vap }}$ for liquid water.
-The challenge is two-fold: EPIGS is trained exclusively on clusters yet must predict bulk liquid properties, and accurate $\Delta H_{\text {vap }}$ requires accurate predictions of not only $A_c$ but also the entropic term.
-At 300 K, classical MD predicts $\Delta H_{\text {vap }}$ to be $45.77 \mathrm{~kJ} / \mathrm{mol}$.
-PIMD results show that NQEs raise the internal energy of the liquid more than that of the gas phase due to ZPE in intermolecular vibrational modes arising from the dense hydrogen-bond network, leading to a reduction in $\Delta H_{\text {vap }}$ by approximately $2.6 \mathrm{~kJ} / \mathrm{mol}$ relative to classical MD.
-EPIGS-MD accurately reproduces the PIMD internal energies of both gas-phase and liquid water, yielding $\Delta H_{\text {vap }}=43.15(4) \mathrm{kJ} / \mathrm{mol}$ in excellent agreement with the PIMD value (Table \ref{tab:water_enthalpy}).
+Finally, we address the most challenging application of EPIGS: predicting the enthalpy of vaporization $\Delta H_{\text {vap }}$ for liquid water (Fig.~\ref{fig:water_enthalpy}a) across a temperature range.
+The challenge is three-fold: I. size-transferability: EPIGS is trained exclusively on clusters yet must predict bulk liquid properties; II. accurate $\Delta H_{\text {vap }}$ requires accurate predictions of not only $\Delta A_c$ but also the entropic term; and III. temperature-transferability: I and II must hold across the full temperature range.
+At 300 K, classical MD predicts $\Delta H_{\text {vap }}$ to be $45.74(6) \mathrm{~kJ} / \mathrm{mol}$.
+PIMD results show that NQEs raise the internal energy of the liquid more than that of the gas phase due to ZPE in intermolecular vibrational modes arising from the dense hydrogen-bond network, leading to a reduction in $\Delta H_{\text {vap }}$ by approximately $2.7 \mathrm{~kJ} / \mathrm{mol}$ relative to classical MD.
+EPIGS-MD accurately reproduces the PIMD internal energies of both gas-phase and liquid water, yielding $\Delta H_{\text {vap }}=43.12(4) \mathrm{kJ} / \mathrm{mol}$ in excellent agreement with the PIMD value.
+Remarkably, this quantitative agreement persists across the full temperature range from 275 to 400 K (Fig. \ref{fig:water_enthalpy}b), demonstrating reliable temperature-dependent predictions of EPIGS.
+Meanwhile, EPIGS-MD requires only $\sim$40\% overhead relative to classical MD and remains more than an order of magnitude cheaper than PIMD (Fig. \ref{fig:water_enthalpy}c), thereby enabling rigorous quantum thermodynamic simulations at scales previously accessible only to classical MD.

 Before concluding, we place EPIGS in the broader context of quantum simulations.
-The main limitation of EPIGS is that it does not recover bead-resolved nuclear distributions, and therefore cannot reproduce hydrogen positional distributions for which explicit PIMD remains necessary.
+The main limitation of EPIGS is that it does not recover nuclear distributions associated with the path-integral replicas, and therefore cannot reproduce hydrogen positional distributions for which explicit PIMD remains necessary (although we note that it is possible to relate centroid distributions to bead distributions~\cite{cao_formulation_1994,sadhasivamEffectiveClassicalPotential2026}).
 Quantum kinetic and potential energy estimators also depend on bead configurations, thus cannot be obtained with the current EPIGS framework.
 However, based on the relation\cite{Ceriotti_JChemPhys_2013_v138_p14112}

 it is possible to further extend EPIGS for these two properties.
 EPIGS is particularly well suited for applications where the primary interest lies in rigorous quantum thermodynamic properties, approximate quantum dynamics via CMD, or quantum heavy-atom configurations, for which the centroid distribution closely approximates the bead distribution.
 In these cases, EPIGS provides a practical alternative to PIMD at the cost of classical MD.
 Another key advantage is transferability across system sizes: models trained on small clusters or fragments can be deployed to predict condensed-phase or large-scale behaviour, enabling scalable simulations of complex systems.
 We also demonstrated reliable temperature-transferable learning of NQEs down to 250 K, with no fundamental limitations for applications at lower temperatures.
 Therefore, the present work opens a path toward universal pre-trained EPIGS models spanning wide temperature ranges and chemical environments, providing a general and efficient route to incorporate NQEs in large-scale molecular simulations.